 The Keyes continued to live at 324 Commonwealth until about 1927.

-The Camp Fire Girls occupied 324 Commonwealth until about 1933.
+The Camp Fire Girls continued to occupy 324 Commonwealth until about 1932.

 In October of 1935, Parker & Phillips, real estate dealers in Brookline, applied for (and subsequently received) permission to remodel the interior of 324 Commonwealth and convert it from a club into nine apartments.
 The remodeling was designed by architect Saul E. Moffie.
 Plans for the remodeling — including elevations and floor plans — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN P-131).